ocaml/odoc/doc/driver.md

  "odoc_examples.odocl: Warning, resolved hidden path: Odoc_examples__.Unexposed.t"]
 ```

 We can have a look at the produced hierarchy of files, which matches the desired output.
-Note that source files with a `.ml.html` extension are generated for modules compiled with the `--impl` option.
+Note that source files with a `.ml.html` extension are generated for modules compiled with the `--source` option.
 ```sh
 $ ls html/odoc
 contributing.html